3skue/xAPI/README.md

 Installation
 ----

-1. Go to releases and download the latest version or get the Roblox module [here](https://create.roblox.com/marketplace/asset/15836677813/)
+1. Go to [releases](https://github.com/3skue/xAPI/releases/) and download the latest version or get the Roblox module [here](https://create.roblox.com/marketplace/asset/15836677813/)
 2. Insert the module in your game, preferrably inside ReplicatedStorage
-3. Go in your script and type at the top:
+3. Write at the top of your script:

    ```lua
    require(game.ReplicatedStorage:WaitForChild("xAPI"))()